 Why Your Dog Loves to Chew

 Chewing on something for minutes or even hours at a time may seem incredibly boring to you, but for your dog, spending some time with a favorite chew toy is an incredibly rewarding activity.
-To adequately annihilate a bone requires a significant concentration for your dog, which provides great mental stimulation.
-Chewing also reduces tons of endorphins, so it’s also a lot of fun and feels good.
+To adequately annihilate a bone requires a significant amount of concentration from your dog, which provides great mental stimulation.
+Chewing also releases tons of endorphins, so it’s a lot of fun and feels good.

-There’s tons of physical benefits for chewing, too.
-Regular chewing provides a workout that keep jaw muscles healthy.
+There are tons of physical benefits for chewing, too.
+Regular chewing provides a workout that keeps jaw muscles healthy.
 Plus, chews can keep your dog’s teeth and gums healthy.
 Pair regular chewing with brushing, and you’ll cut the risk of periodontal disease.

 So before you lose your temper when your favorite pair of shoes suddenly has a few tooth marks, it’s important to remember that appropriate chewing is a good thing.
 Figure out how to channel your dog’s urges to chew on good options, and you’ll both be happy.